intel/llvm/sycl/doc/extensions/ExplicitSIMD/dpcpp-explicit-simd.md

 </p>

-Gen ISA provides powerful register region addressing modes to facilitate cross-lane SIMD vector operation.
-To exploit this feature Explicit SIMD provides ```replicate``` functions to allow programmer to implement any native Gen ISA region in the following forms:
+Intel GPU ISA provides powerful register region addressing modes to facilitate cross-lane SIMD vector operation.
+To exploit this feature Explicit SIMD provides a family of ```replicate*``` functions to allow programmer to implement any native Intel GPU ISA region in the following forms:
 - ```replicate<REP>()```: replicate a simd vector object **REP** times and return a new simd vector of **REP** * Width, where Width specifies the original vector size.
 - ```replicate_w<REP, W>(uint16_t i)```: replicate **W** consecutive elements starting at the